milankl/ZfpCompression.jl/README.md

 ![OzoneCompression](figures/zfp_precision3d_o3_85.png?raw=true "OzoneZfpCompression")
 *Compression of ozone (O₃) from the [CAMS data set](https://ads.atmosphere.copernicus.eu/about-cams) with zfp at various levels of precision.
-Compression factors are relative to 64-bit floats.*
+Compression factors are relative to 64-bit floats regarding including the vertical dimension, shown is only one vertical level.*

 ## Usage
 ### Lossless compression